 Division 5 — General provisions for transition to this Act

-[Heading amended by No. 49 of 2010 s.
+[Heading amended: No. 49 of 2010 s.
 83(1).]

 24. References to repealed Acts

 If in a written law or other document or instrument there is a reference to a repealed Act, the reference is to be read, unless the context otherwise requires, as if it had been amended to be a reference to this Act.